ml4den/YouTube-Music-API/README.md

 2. Open Developer Tools and select the Network tab.
 3. Navigate to Library in your YouTube Music account.
 4. Find an authenticated POST request.
 Filtering for `browse?key=` is a good option.
-5. Copy the relevant headers to the JSON template shown in the next section.
+5. Copy the relevant request headers to the JSON template shown in the next section.

 ### Headers JSON
 The `YTMUSIC_COOKIE_JSON` environment variable must contain JSON in the following format: